 A woman in a cheongsam

 "Cheongsam" in Traditional (top) and Simplified (bottom) Chinese characters

 The cheongsam (from Cantonese Chinese: 長衫; Jyutping: coeng4saam1;//, // or //) is one of the most typical, traditional, and female body-hugging dress with distinctive Chinese features for Chinese women.
-It was also known as qipao (from Mandarin Chinese: 旗袍; pinyin: qípáo; Wade–Giles: ch'i-p'ao; IPA: [t͡ɕʰǐ pʰɑ̌ʊ̯] ( listen)) or qípáo, and was ROC's mandarin gown.
-The stylish and often tight-fitting cheongsam or qipao (chipao) that is best known today was created in the 1920s in Shanghai and made fashionable by socialites and upper class women.
+It was also known as qípáo (from Mandarin Chinese: 旗袍; pinyin: qípáo; Wade–Giles: ch'i-p'ao; IPA: [t͡ɕʰǐ pʰɑ̌ʊ̯] ( listen)), and was the Republic of China's mandarin gown.
+It was popularised by Chinese socialites and upper-class women in the 1920s and 1930s in Shanghai.

 - 1 Chinese usage

 - 8 Notes and references